zxp54332/FF/README.md

 At present, the problem of synthesizing polyphonic words is encountered, and the International Phonetic Alphabet is used as data, which can only be judged and modified manually during synthesis.

-★ Because there is a lack of part of the MelGAN vocoder code, it can only be synthesized in the griffin lim method.
+★ Because there is a lack of part of the MelGAN vocoder code, it can only be synthesized in the Griffin Lim method.
 The program code is for reference only.

 MelGAN vocoder is trained on the BZNSYP corpus
 - [MelGAN](https://github.com/seungwonpark/melgan)